10 of the best photography spots in Cornwall

-A designated area of outstanding natural beauty, Bodmin Moor provides fantastic scenery of granite and heather, with a history dating back to as early as the Bronze Age.
-Head underground for some spectacular shots of the Carnglaze Slate Caverns, or admire the nature and peacefulness at Pinsla Gardens.
+A designated area of outstanding natural beauty, Bodmin Moor provides fantastic scenery of granite and heather, with a history dating back to as early as Neolithic times.
+Head underground for some spectacular shots at the Carnglaze Slate Caverns, or climb to the top of Roughtor for far reaching views.

 8. St Michael’s Mount

 For dramatic photography, look no further than St Michael’s Mount.
 Located at Marazion, the early medieval castle perched on the top of the Mount looks like a scene from a Disney fairytale.
 The Mount is connected to the town by a cobbled causeway, which is only accessible during low tide.
 St Michael’s Mount is one of the top tourist attractions in Cornwall and an idyllic location for wonderful photographs.